 chImage* createStringImageH(const std::string & str)

 Both receive a string that is used to create the texture and returns a pointer to a struct chImage.
-This struct contains the width, height, and an array, which stores the new image created.
+This struct contains the width, height, and an texture array, which stores the new image created.
 The image stored in the vector has the same format in which the repository is stored.
-The functions load the file and organize the characters one at a time in a new vector.
+The functions load the file and organize the characters one at a time in a new vector, depending the character optimizations were done in order to reduce the space between letters.
+For instance an "i" needs less horizontal space tham a letter "m".
 Usually these textures are written vertically for the cylinders and horizontally for the cubes.
-Figure 5 illustrates this.
+Figure 5. illustrates this.
 The algorithm was also optimized to make letters clipped to decrease the space between the letters, thus optimizing memory.